 You buy organic food because you want to avoid toxic synthetic pesticides like glyphosate in your family’s meal, right?
 But what if some brands were including ingredients that were contaminated with pesticides that are prohibited in organic?
 Would you want to know who these brands are?
+We wanted to know what’s going on with organic vegan pea proteins.

 With the help of The Detox Project, Mamavation is unleashing a shocking report on the top-selling protein powders on Amazon.
 The results were unexpected and very concerning to the organic industry.
 This shows us the potential dangers of a lack of testing in the global organic supply chain.